-Power Management - This category allows you to select the type (or degree) of power saving and is directly related to the following modes: Doze Mode, Suspend Mode and HDD Power Down:
+Power Management - This category allows you to select the type (or degree) of power saving and is directly related to the following modes: Doze Mode, Standby Mode, Suspend Mode and HDD Power Down.
+There are four selections for Power Management, three of which have fixed mode settings:

 Min Saving Minimum power management.
-Doze Mode = 1 hr., Suspend Mode = 1 hr.
+Doze Mode = 1 hr.
+Standby Mode = 1 hr., Suspend Mode = 1 hr., and HDD Power Down = 15 min.
 Max Saving Maximum power management - ONLY AVAILABLE FOR SL CPUs.
-Doze Mode = 1 min., Suspend Mode = 1 min.
-User Define Set each mode individually.
-When selected, each range is from 1 min. to 1 hr., except for HDD Power Down which ranges from 1 min. to 15 min.
+Doze Mode = 1 min., Standby Mode = 1 min., Suspend Mode = 1 min., and HDD Power Down = 1 min.
+User Defined Set each mode individually.
+When Enabled, each range is from 1 min. to 1 hr., except for HDD Power Down which ranges from 1 min. to 15 min.

 PM Control by APM - When set to Yes, an Advanced Power Management device will be activated to enhance the Max.
 Power Saving mode and stop the CPU internal clock.
+If the Max.
+Power Saving is not enabled, this will be preset to No.